PaoloCannistraro/SFCC_MandrakeShop/README.md

 Objective:

-Using a service for import the products we are going to sell, with the aim of creating balanced bundles, in order to help the user find his ideal configuration.
+Using a service, we will import our products, which are going to be selled. in order to create presets of balanced bundles.
+This will help our consumers to find the right configuration for them.

 Utilizzando un service importiamo i prodotti che andremo a vendere, con il fine di creare dei bundle equilibrati, in modo da aiutare l'utente a trovare la sua configurazione ideale.